CodeCraftsmanSandeep/everything_is_logical/OS/readme.md

 1. **Cold Booting (Hard Booting):** When the computer is turned on from a completely powered-off state.
 2. **Warm Booting (Soft Booting):** When the system is restarted without fully turning off the power (e.g., using the "Restart" option in an operating system).

-### Steps in the Booting Process:
+### Steps in the Booting Process (Unix based systems)

-1. **Power On Self-Test (POST):**
+- Bootstrap is a term that refers to the process of starting a system or a software environment from a minimal set of resources.
+It originally comes from the phrase "pulling oneself up by one’s bootstraps," meaning to start something without external help.
+    - In the context of OS: It is the process by which a computer system initializes itself and loads the operating system into memory from a powered-off state.

+1. **BIOS (or) UEFI intilization**
+    - BIOS (or) UEFI is the first code that runs when you power on your machine.
-   - When the computer is powered on, the Basic Input/Output System (BIOS) or Unified Extensible Firmware Interface (UEFI) performs a POST, which tests the hardware components like RAM, CPU, storage devices, and other peripherals to ensure they are functioning properly.
+    - It performs basic system initialization, including hardware checks (Power-On Self-Test or POST which tests the hardware coponents like RAM, CPU, and other storage devices) and boot device identification.
-   - If any hardware issues are detected, the boot process halts, and an error is displayed (or a beep code sounds).

-2. **BIOS/UEFI Initialization:**
-   - The BIOS/UEFI initializes the hardware and checks for attached bootable devices (like hard drives, USB drives, or CDs).
-It determines the boot sequence (which device to boot from first).
-   - BIOS/UEFI then locates the **bootloader** on the boot device and hands over control.
+    - BIOS looks for a bootable device (e.g., hard drives, USB or CDs), locates the **bootloader** on bootable device and hands over the control to bootloader.

-3. **Bootloader Execution:**
+2. **Bootloader (GRUB/LILO)**
-   - The bootloader, often called **GRUB** (for Linux systems) or **Windows Boot Manager** (for Windows), is a small program that loads the operating system into memory.
+    - The bootloader is a small program that loads the kernel into memory.
-   - It locates the OS kernel (the core part of the OS) and starts the process of loading the OS.

-4. **Operating System Loading:**
+    - GRUB (GRand Unified Bootloader) is the most commonly used bootloader for Linux.
+        - GRUB loads its configuration file (/boot/grub/grub.cfg) and presents a boot menu to the user.
+        - The user can choose which kernel to boot if multiple kernels are installed.
+        - After the selection, GRUB loads the selected kernel and an initial RAM disk (initramfs) into memory.
+        - initramfs is a temporary root filesystem loaded into memory by the bootloader.
+It contains essential drivers and scripts required to mount the real root filesystem (e.g., from a hard disk or SSD).
-   - Once the kernel is loaded, the operating system takes control of the system.
+        - Once the real root filesystem is mounted (mounted to '/), the kernel transitions to the actual operating system environment.
-   - The OS initializes the rest of the hardware components (like the graphical user interface, device drivers, and user processes) and prepares the system for user interaction.

-5. **Login and User Interface:**
-   - After the OS has been fully loaded, the system displays the login screen or desktop environment, allowing the user to interact with the computer.

-### Booting Sequence Overview:
-1. Power on →
-2. POST (Power On Self-Test) →
-3. BIOS/UEFI initializes hardware →
-4. Bootloader loads the OS kernel → (BOOTSTRAP)
-5. OS initializes the system →
-6. User login/interface

-### Types of Bootloaders:
-- **GRUB (GRand Unified Bootloader):** Used in Linux-based systems to manage multiple operating systems or kernels.
     -  **Windows Boot Manager (BOOTMGR):** Used in Microsoft Windows systems to start the Windows OS.
+        - Note that windows boot manager does not give a option to show which kernel to use for a user.
+3. **Kernel initilization**
+    - The Linux kernel is loaded into memory and starts executing.
+    - The kernel initializes the hardware (such as CPU, memory, and storage devices) and mounts the root filesystem.
+    - The kernel also loads drivers required to access the system's hardware.
+    - After mounting the root filesystem, the kernel launches the init process as the first user-space process (with Process ID 1).
+    - Traditionally, init is the parent of all processes and is responsible for initializing user-space services.
+    - Getty: As part of its initialization tasks, init (or systemd) starts the Getty process, which is responsible for presenting a login prompt on the console (tty).
+    - Login: The Getty process spawns the login process, which authenticates users.
+When you enter your credentials at the login prompt, the login process handles the validation.
+    - User Shell: After successful authentication, the login process spawns the user's shell (such as bash, zsh, etc.), and the user can begin their session.

 ### Cold Boot vs. Warm Boot:
 - **Cold Boot:** Starting the computer from a powered-off state.
 - **Warm Boot:** Restarting the system without turning off the power (like pressing the restart button or using software commands).

-Booting is crucial as it sets up the system environment for running the OS, allowing the user to access and use the computer.

 # Inter process communication
 **Inter-Process Communication (IPC)** allows processes to communicate and synchronize their actions in a multitasking environment.
 Here’s a brief overview: